-- 1. Total compensation opportunities must be competitive with the marketplace so that we can attract, retain and motivate talented executives who are necessary for achieving superior results for the Trust; however, the aggregate compensation levels must be reasonable in the context of our overall cost structure and must support our operating strategy. - 2.
-The compensation of our named executive officers should include a significant portion that is "at risk" and variable depending on both our short-term financial performance and long-term shareholder value creation with the largest portion of that "at risk" compensation designed to incentivize the creation of sustainable, long-term shareholder value. - 3.
+- 1. Total compensation opportunities must be competitive with the marketplace so that we can attract, retain and motivate talented executives who are necessary for achieving superior results for the Trust; however, the aggregate compensation levels must be reasonable in the context of our overall cost structure and must support our business strategy. - 2.
+The compensation of our named executive officers should include a significant portion that is "at risk" and variable depending on both our short-term financial performance and long-term creation of shareholder value with the largest portion of that "at risk" compensation designed to incentivize the creation of sustainable, long-term shareholder value. - 3.
 A significant portion of each executive's total compensation opportunity should be equity based.
 Our executives should act in the best interest of our shareholders and the best way to encourage them to do that is through compensating them with an equity stake in the Trust and requiring that they maintain a meaningful ownership position.
-To facilitate this objective, we have adopted guidelines requiring that Mr. Wood, our CEO, have an equity ownership in the Trust having a value of at least three times his base salary and annual bonus and that Ms. Becker and Mr. Blocher each have an equity ownership in the Trust having a value of at least two and one-half times their respective base salary and annual bonus.
-The Nominating and Corporate Governance Committee confirmed that each of Mr. Wood, Ms. Becker and Mr. Blocher were in compliance with the minimum stock ownership requirements at December 31, 2010.
-The Nominating and Corporate Governance Committee exempted Mr. Berkes from complying with any ownership requirements through 2012, the duration of the cash based compensation plan approved for him in 2009. - 4.
+To facilitate this objective, we have adopted guidelines requiring that Mr. Wood, as our CEO have an equity ownership in the Trust having a value of at least three times his base salary and annual bonus and that Ms. Becker and Mr. Blocher each have an equity ownership in the Trust having a value of at least two and one-half times their respective base salary and annual bonus.
+The Nominating and Corporate Governance Committee confirmed that each of Mr. Wood, Ms. Becker and Mr. Blocher were in compliance with the minimum stock ownership requirements at December 31, 2011.
+The Nominating and Corporate Governance Committee exempted Mr. Berkes from complying with any ownership requirements through 2012 given that he was converted to a cash based compensation plan in 2009. - 4.
 The amount each executive actually earns out of his or her total compensation opportunity should vary based on the individual's performance, contribution and overall value to the business.
 The proportion of an individual's total compensation that varies with individual and company performance objectives should increase as the individual's business responsibilities increase.

 In crafting our compensation policies and programs, we also consider whether they will encourage excessive or unnecessary risk taking and as described in the "Risk Management Oversight" section, we have concluded that our compensation programs do not do so.
 We do not currently have any policy that addresses the ability of our named executive officers to hedge their stock ownership position in us nor do we currently have any "clawback" or other compensation recovery policy with respect to compensation that may have been paid on the basis of incorrect financial results.
-While we understand that the SEC and the NYSE may require such policies in the future pursuant to the provisions of the Dodd-Frank Act, we are awaiting final rules until we adopt such policies.
+We do expect to adopt such policies in the future to comply with the terms of the Dodd-Frank Act.

-The following table describes the primary components of our named executive officers' 2010 compensation, the reason for each component and the objective it serves in support of our compensation philosophy.
+The following table describes the primary components of our named executive officers' 2011 compensation, the reason for each component and the objective it serves in support of our compensation philosophy.